-As an independent family celebrant, I can include any number of elements into a ceremony, but one of the most popular elements, is the Sand Ceremony.
-See below, a list of some of the elements that can be included.
+As a Family Celebrant in Ireland, I can include any number of rituals into a ceremony, but one of the most popular elements, is the Sand Blending ritual.
+See below, a list of some of the rituals that can be included.

 Sand Ceremony – A sand ceremony ritual symbolises the joining together of a family with their new arrival.
 Sand is poured into a glass vessel of the couples choosing and is a symbolic representation for all to see.
 The Life Mentors that have been chosen can also be included in the ceremony, along with grandparents and brothers and sisters if there are any.
 The unique vessel that is created is something the family can keep.

 Certificate Signing – A ceremonial signing of a Naming Certificate, signed by the baby’s parents, life mentors and celebrant.

 Parent’s Promises – Promises made by the parents detailing their intentions for their baby’s future.

 Life Mentor’s Promises – Promises made by the life mentors detailing their intentions for the baby’s future.